AdobeDocs/commerce-php/src/pages/architecture/layers/presentation.md

 ---
-group: architecture-guide
-title: Presentation Layer
+title: Presentation Layer | | Commerce PHP Extensions
+description: Learn about the architectural presentation layer of the Commerce framework.
 ---

+# Presentation layer

 ## What is the Magento Presentation layer?